nerdiyland/aws-web-ui/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Creative Commons License 4.0 NC SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support